pic

 Who is at Risk?

-• Diabetics have a 1 in 6 risk of having advanced NASH.
+• Diabetics have a 1 in 6 risk of having advanced MASH.

-• Patients with metabolic syndrome also at risk (HTN, obesity, cholesterol abnormalities).
+• Patients with metabolic syndrome are also at risk (HTN, obesity, cholesterol abnormalities).

 • Morbid obesity is a key risk factor.